-Mix all the spices together and store in air-tight container for up to 3 months.
+- Mix all the spices together and store them in an airtight container for up to 3 months.

 For the Chai Oatmeal

-In a medium saucepan, bring water, milk, chai seasoning and tea bags to a boil.
-Reduce heat and let simmer for 2-3 minutes, stirring every 30 seconds so milk does not scold.
+- In a medium saucepan, bring water, milk, 2 teaspoons of the Chai seasoning, and tea bags to a boil over medium-high heat, whisking every 30 seconds or so to prevent the milk from scalding.